 - Choose your financing strategy

-By following these steps and heeding the advice shared from business owners who have been through the process, you will be well on your way to opening up your business in California.
+By following these steps and heeding the advice shared by business owners who have been through the process, you will be well on your way to opening up your business in California.